appveyor/website/src/docs/how-to/filtering-commits.md

 ### Skip commits

-`skip_commits.message` setting allows skipping commits with a message matching regular expression.
+`skip_commits.message` setting allows skipping commits with a message title matching regular expression.

 For example, the following configuration won't start new builds on commits with `[chore]` in their message: